2023 Most Popular Journalism Bachelor's Degree Schools in California

 Journalism majors at CSULB take out an average of $18,284 in student loans while working on their Bachelor's Degree.

-You’ll be in good company if you decide to attend California State University - Fresno.
-It ranked #4 on our 2023 Most Popular Journalism Bachelor’s Degree Schools in California list.
-Located in the city of Fresno, Fresno State is a public school with a very large student population.
+Out of the 25 schools in California that were part of this year’s ranking, California State University - Fresno landed the # 4 spot on the list.
+Located in the city of Fresno, Fresno State is a public college with a very large student population.

 About 59% of the students majoring in journalism at the school are women while 41% are male.